 Applying for admission to AEDE’s graduate programs requires completion of Ohio State’s Graduate and Professional Admissions online application, regardless of program.
 When selecting a program, you will want to select APPECON-MO for the Master of Applied Economics.

-*The GRE requirement is being waived the for the upcoming 2020 application cycle due to complications with testing dates from ETS.
-Applicants that wish to submit a GRE score to supplement their materials may do so.
 We encourage this if a student lacks some of the foundational coursework that we like to see applicants have (calculus, statistics and intermediate economics) or if they don’t have strong grades in one or more of these subjects.